Adoniyas7/Askuala/README.md

 ## ASKUALA

-A simple student registration system made with python and tkinter.
+A simple student registration system made with python and tkinter with sqlite3 database for storing data.

 ## Screenshots